 - Visual disturbances such as flashes, moving lights, or shadows

 Many people are filing lawsuits against the makers of Elmiron for allegedly causing damage to their vision.
 The lawsuit is regarding ‘failure to warn’ of this possible side effect.
 On the advertised list of warnings and possible side effects, maculopathy was not one of them.
 Therefore, due to the product liability regulation of ‘failure to warn’ Janssen Pharmaceuticals may be liable for those alleging vision problems due to the usage of Elmiron.

 Janssen Pharmaceuticals is the current manufacturer of Elmiron, which is a company owned by Johnson & Johnson.
 The first lawsuit filed against the company was on May 4th, 2020 where the plaintiff claimed she developed maculopathy after being prescribed Elmiron for her interstitial cystitis.
 The woman began suffering from vision problems in 2019 after taking the drug since 2012 and was eventually diagnosed with pigmentary maculopathy in both eyes.
 She states that Janssen Pharmaceuticals never warned of the alleged damages due to taking Elmiron, in relation to eye disease.

 Due to the failure to warn, we may see more lawsuits filed against Janssen Pharmaceuticals for the development of vision issues after using Elmiron over an extended period.
-Because we are in the very early stages of this mass tort, there is currently no MDL for the case.
-In addition, there is no recall on Elmiron at this time, neither voluntary nor an FDA issued recall.
+However, there is no recall on Elmiron at this time, neither voluntary nor an FDA issued recall.